Novel Transformations of PbTiO3 with Pressure and Temperature

-A recent theoretical and experimental investigation~\cite{Cohen2024} extended these findings to higher pressures and identified a monoclinic $P2_1/m$ phase as the most stable structure of PbTiO$_3$ above $\sim$80~GPa.
-This phase is centrosymmetric and nonpolar, consistent with second-harmonic generation (SHG) measurements performed as a function of pressure, which ruled out any polar response at both 300~K and 10~K. However, the stability and nature of the high-pressure structure of PbTiO$_3$ under combined high-pressure and high-temperature conditions remain poorly constrained.
-Motivated by these results, we carried out high-pressure experiments on PbTiO$_3$ up to 100~GPa and 1400~K using laser heating.
-Contrary to previous theoretical predictions that did not account for the possible dissociation of PbTiO$_3$, the compound does not transform into the predicted monoclinic phase but instead decomposes into PbO and TiO$_2$ at high temperature, and remains in the $I4/mcm$ phase under room-temperature compression.
-Through PXRD-assisted crystal structure predictions with XtalOpt~\cite{Racioppi2025,Hajinazar2024}, we could identify, among the PbO products, the known $\alpha$ phase and a previously unreported $\delta$ phase.
-These findings reveal unexpected chemical reactivity and emphasize the kinetic and thermodynamic complexity of PbTiO$_3$ under extreme $P$–$T$ conditions.
+However, the stability and nature of PbTiO$_3$ under combined high $P$-$T$ conditions remain poorly constrained.
+Motivated by this unresolved question, we carried out high-pressure experiments on PbTiO$_3$ up to 100~GPa and 1400~K using laser heating.
+Such high–$P$–$T$ diamond-anvil cell (DAC) experiments have previously enabled the discovery and synthesis of numerous novel functional materials, including transition-metal nitrides, polar ordered oxynitride perovskites, and superconducting superhydrides~\cite{Young2006IrN2OsN2,Vadapoo2017Oxynitride,Somayazulu2019LaH10}.
+Until high pressure stability of perovskites was discovered, multicomponent oxides were thought to breakdown to simple oxides at high $P$–$T$ conditions.
+Contrary to theoretical predictions that did not account for the possible dissociation of PbTiO$_3$, our experiments show that the compound does not transform into the predicted monoclinic phase at high temperature but instead decomposes into PbO and TiO$_2$, while remaining in the $I4/mcm$ phase under room-temperature compression.
+Through PXRD-assisted crystal structure predictions with XtalOpt~\cite{Racioppi2025,Hajinazar2024}, we identify both the known $\alpha$-PbO phase and a previously unreported $\delta$-PbO polymorph.
+Together, these results reveal unexpected chemical reactivity and underscore the kinetic and thermodynamic complexity of PbTiO$_3$ under extreme pressure–temperature conditions.

 Polycrystalline PbTiO$_3$ samples were studied using synchrotron X-ray diffraction in diamond anvil cells (DACs) at the European Synchrotron Radiation Facility (ESRF, beamline ID15B) and Advanced Photon Source (APS, beamline 16IDB), with selected experiments performed using laser heating.
 Density functional theory (DFT) calculations were carried out with VASP~\cite{Kresse1994} at the meta-GGA level using the r$^2$SCAN functional~\cite{Furness2020}.
 Further experimental and computational details are provided in the Supplemental Material.